 Commission - The Company records commissions received from mutual funds, annuity, insurance, equity, fixed income, direct investment, option and commodity transactions on a trade-date basis.
 Commissions also include mutual fund and variable annuity trails, which are recognized as earned.
 Due to the significant volume of mutual fund and variable annuity purchases and sales transacted by advisors directly with product manufacturers, management estimates its trail revenues and upfront commission for each accounting period for which the proceeds have not yet been received.
 These estimates are based on a number of factors, primarily on market levels and the volume of similar transactions in prior periods.
-The amount of such accruals are shown as commissions receivable from product sponsors and others (see Note 8) included in the caption, receivables from product sponsors, broker-dealers and clearing organizations in our consolidated statements of financial condition.
 The Company also records commissions payable based upon standard payout ratios for each product as it accrues for commission revenue.

 Advisory and Asset-Based Fees - The Company charges investment advisory fees based on an advisor's portfolio value, generally at the beginning of each quarter.
 Advisory fees collected in advance are recorded as unearned revenue and are recognized ratably over the period in which such fees are earned.
 Advisory fees collected in arrears are recorded as earned.
-Asset-based fees are comprised of fees from cash sweep programs, financial product manufacturer sponsorship programs, and omnibus processing and networking services and are recorded and recognized ratably over the period in which services are provided.
+Asset-based fees are primarily derived from the Company's marketing, sub-transfer agency agreements, and cash sweep products and are recorded and recognized ratably over the period in which services are provided.